whizsid/whizsid.github.io/blog/posts/generate_php_api_client_1.md

 ```

 ### Install dependencies
-Initial `composer.json` file in the root folder and the `gencode` folder.
+Create `composer.json` file in the root folder and the `gencode` folder.

 ```
 $ composer init